IoT-parking/sensors/docs/README.md

 Available Commands:
-  start       - Start the sensor simulation (Blocking) healthcheck - Check connectivity to MQTT Broker help        - Show this menu exit        - Quit the application
+  start       - Start the sensor simulation (Blocking) healthcheck - Check connectivity to MQTT Broker fire        - Publish a value to a specific sensor help        - Show this menu exit        - Quit the application